finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] List holdings adjustments

-List the holdings adjustments made to a transaction portfolio over a given interval of effectiveAt time.
+List the holdings adjustments made to the specified transaction portfolio over a specified interval of effective time.

 ### Example